Lihle80/AWS/SSO_For_On-prem_AD/Implementation.md

 # Setting up AWS Single Sign-On for On-premise Active Directory Users
 ### Introduction
 AWS Single Sign-On (SSO) is a cloud-based service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
-In this guide, we will walk you through the process of setting up AWS SSO for on-premise Active Directory (AD) users.
+In this guide, I will walk you through the process of setting up AWS SSO for on-premise Active Directory (AD) users.
 ### Prerequisites
 - Before you can set up AWS SSO for on-premise Active Directory users, you must have the following:
 - An AWS account with administrative privileges